eduardtibet/foponts/README.md

 ## About

+> [!WARNING]
+> Main domain (**singlesourcing.ru**) used in that (and other) project(s) was re-registered to another person some time ago, and, therefore, was lost by the author.
+Please, use this project with care and don't download any files from these URIs.
+Fixes of documentation and corresponding links within the project files itself will be done in upcoming weeks.

 foponts is a simple configuration file for using in conjunction with [Apache FOP](https://xmlgraphics.apache.org/fop).
 Its aim is to produce pretty looking `.pdf` files using only free OFL-licensed fonts to avoid any patent- or/and license-related issues.

 BTW, if you are not aware about what Apache FOP is suitable for, check out its [FAQ](https://xmlgraphics.apache.org/fop/faq.html).